onlyfatness/onlyfatness/_posts/2025-06-30-cody-no-gag-reflex.md

 author: OnlyFatness
 ---

-Everyone as asked to provide a photo for the About Us page.
-Somehow Cody managed to create a video of him doing unspeakable things to his drink!
+Everyone was asked to provide a photo for the About Us page.
+Somehow Cody managed to create a video of him doing unspeakable things to his drink instead!

 <video controls>
   <source src="/assets/video/cody-bottle-no-gag-reflex.mp4" type="video/mp4" />